FOSDEM 2019: cfi's Diary

 Afterwards I stayed there to listen to Bradley M. Kuhn and Karen Sandler talking about how and if Anyone can Live in Full Software Freedom Today?.
 Their talk gave me interesting impulses on the thought if a life just based on FLOSS software is possible and how far the impacts of proprietary software go.

-Later on I watched John Garbutt's talk about the Sqare Kilometer Array and its Software Defined Supercomuter.
+Later on I watched John Garbutt's talk about the Square Kilometer Array and its Software Defined Supercomuter.
 The SKA is a large multi-antennae radio telescope.
 John talked about how they are planning to store, transport, process and reduce the 1 TByte/s data output of the radio telescope.
 For me as a hardware guy the astronomical data rates sounded incredible.
 But John also talked about how they are planning to orchestrate their software-defined super computer using openstack.

 Daniel Stenberg's talk on DNS over HTTPS was full - even though it was in Janson (the largest room at the venue).
 We took the chance to get a sandwich and a coffee in the Janson Bar.